mvshalamov/text-generator/README.md

 ## ToDo

-- [ ] Добавление больше функций для морфологии.
+- [ ] Add more features for work with morphology.
-- [ ] Добавление работы с английским языком.
+- [ ] Add functions for work with english.